 2.0 FCEs from the Department of Economics.
 These core courses are the same as those required for the MA degree in Economics plus ECO 2503H Financial Economics I.

-1.5 FCEs from the Rotman School drawn from the second-year MBA-level courses to provide students with training in key areas of finance.
-These core courses are: RSM 2306H Options and Futures Markets, RSM 2300H Corporate Financing, RSM 2302H Security Analysis and Portfolio Management.
+1.5 FCEs from the Rotman School of Management: RSM 2306H Options and Futures Markets, RSM 2300H Corporate Financing, and RSM 2302H Security Analysis and Portfolio Management.

 4 sessions full-time (typical registration sequence: F/W/S/F)